-- Interpretation of blood counts, coagulation screens and Hb electropheresis /HPLC - Analysis of blood films and bone marrow smears - Evaluation and management of the haematological manifestations of childhood disease in conjunction with paediatric colleagues, including Palliative Care - Use of laboratory and clinical skills to diagnose haematological disease and formulate an appropriate management plan - Consultation with and referral to Paediatric Haematologists for complex haematological disorders - Communication and empathy with children and their parents - Performs bone marrow aspirates and biopsies, and lumbar puncture safely and appropriately - Has experience of intrathecal chemotherapy administration and is aware of associated risks and safety procedures. - Advises appropriately on the use of transfusion in children

-- Understands the concepts of family screening for inherited disease and the use of genetic testing - Performs counselling appropriately
+- Interpretation of blood counts, coagulation screens and Hb electropheresis /HPLC - Analysis of blood films and bone marrow smears - Evaluation and management of the haematological manifestations of childhood disease in conjunction with paediatric colleagues, including Palliative Care - Use of laboratory and clinical skills to diagnose haematological disease and formulate an appropriate management plan - Consultation with and referral to Paediatric Haematologists for complex haematological disorders - Communication and empathy with children and their parents - Performs bone marrow aspirates and biopsiessafely and appropriately - Performs lumbar puncture and intrathecal chemotherapy administration and is aware of associated risks and safety procedures - Advises appropriately on the use of transfusion in children - Understands the concepts of family screening for inherited disease and the use of genetic testing - Performs counselling appropriately

-- DOPS: Perform a paediatric Bone Marrow Aspirate and Biopsy

-- DOPS: Perform a paediatric lumbar puncture and administer intrathecal chemotherapy

-- Mini-CEX: Assessment of a paediatric case
+- DOPS: Perform a paediatric Bone Marrow Aspirate and Biopsy - DOPS: Perform a paediatric lumbar puncture and administer intrathecal chemotherapy - Mini-CEX: Duscussion of treatment and management of paediatric case with the family. - CBD: e.g. Work-up and management of a new paediatric case - FRCPath

-- Paediatric Study Day

-- FRCPath